Please note: This post contains affiliate links.

 TOP TIP: If you are a wine drinker like I am, opt for the Sour Gate Mimosa Beer, a sweeter sour ale.
 If you like Guinness, definitely try their award-winning Oaktown Pecan Brown.

-Wild Fig Kitchen
+Wild Fig Kitchen (Coarsegold, California)

 After devouring the most incredible fried chicken at Five Church in Charleston, South Carolina (after a 30 year hiatus from eating chicken), I now delight whenever I find it on menus, especially when paired with waffles!